Direct Loan Program

 A Direct Loan is a low-interest loan funded with monies from the U.S. Treasury which students may borrow while attending school and begin repaying once they graduate or drop below the half-time status of taking at least 6 hours per semester.

 Congress establishes the interest rate, which is currently 5.41%.
+The interest rate for loans processed on or after July 1, 2014 will be 6.21%.
 The interest and principal repayments are deferred as long as the student remains on at least half-time status in an approved degree program and provided the loan was issued after July 1, 1987.

 Financial Aid is available to assist students and their families by providing options suitable for their financial status.
 For more information on the specific forms of financial aid available, contact the office at 800–992–0998.